austinthaldorfhuelsbeck/website-builder-dashboard/README.md

 The post object is structured as follows:

 - post_id (string): PRIMARY This is parameter read by the component from the URL.
 Unique identifier, required, will be auto generated in dashboard form if not provided.
-- title (string): (required) The unique title of the post to be displayed.
+- label (string): (required) The unique title of the post to be displayed.
 - featured (boolean): Whether or not the post is featured.
 - category (string): (required) Currently, categories are: writing, podcasts, teaching.
 - topic (string): (required) A topic, to categorize the post, used in sorting cards.